emptymonkey/revsh/Documentation/BEACHHEAD.md

 *Vector: Remote Vulnerability*<br>
 *Privilege: Non-privileged User*

 The operator will need to begin by identifying a remote vulnerability and exploiting it.
 This may only grant the operator limited control over the server, such as file upload to the webroot or database field extraction.
+Beyond a direct attack on a server, other methods used in this phase may include hosting a drive-by malicious web page or by phishing the target's employees in order to gain access directly to their internal network.

 ### Stage 2 - Remote Code Execution (RCE) <a name="toc2b"></a>